Object remover

 - Upload an image and paint over the object area you want to remove.

-- Object Remover runs inpainting automatically after each brush stroke.
+- By default, Object Remover runs inpainting automatically after each brush stroke.

 Common use cases